 [If so desired, the legislature can authorize funding for Offices of Public Policy Events within the State University System.
 Otherwise, funding for these offices can be taken out of the existing university appropriation.]

-While the legislature offers no specific directives on the number of events, the choice of individual event topics, or the particular viewpoints to be held by participants, each Office of Public Policy Events shall aspire to:
+Regarding the choice of individual event topics, or the particular viewpoints to be held by participants, each Office of Public Policy Events shall aspire to:

 - Obtain the participation of speakers who represent widely-held views on opposing sides of the most widely-discussed public policy issues of the day.

 - Invite and host speakers from outside the university who are well-versed in a perspective the office wishes to see represented in a given debate or group forum, if such a speaker is not readily available from within the university.